Resident Evil: Revelations 2: Plot

 Claire and Moira meet up with their co-workers, Gabriel Chavez and Pedro Fernandez, at the "Wossek", a derelict pub located in an abandoned fishing village.
 The Overseer explains that they have become her new test subjects for T-Phobos, a virus that responds to fear, for process of elimination.
 Gabe leads Claire to a broken helicopter he intends to repair in order to escape the island, but they are soon ambushed by a horde of Afflicted, separating Claire, Moira, and Pedro from Gabe and the helicopter; Pedro succumbs to fear and is transformed into a monster.
 Claire and Moira fend off both Pedro and the Afflicted until their boss, Neil Fisher, arrives to help them escape.
 They decide to make their way to the Overseer's tower, but are once again ambushed and Neil stays behind to lure the monsters away.
 Claire and Moira catch up to Natalia, who has been roaming the island alone, and they befriend her.
 Gabe fixes the helicopter and attempts to escape, but the Overseer remotely sabotages the controls, killing him.
-As Claire and Moira are distracted by the crash, Natalia is kidnapped and taken to the Overseer, who intends to transfer her consciousness into the little girl.
+While Claire and Moira are distracted by the crash, Natalia is kidnapped and taken to the Overseer, who intends to transfer her consciousness into the little girl.

 Six months later, Natalia takes Barry to the Overseer's tower, the last place she saw Moira alive.
 Along the way, Barry learns Natalia is an orphan whose parents died in the Terragrigia incident, the trauma having left her immune to fear.
 Inside the tower, they find a portrait depicting Albert Wesker and a woman who Natalia identifies as Alex Wesker.
-The two are then ambushed by the Overseer, a grotesque hunchbacked figure who neutralizes Barry and is revealed to be Alex herself.
+The two are then ambushed by the Overseer, a grotesque hunchbacked figure who is revealed to be Alex herself.